swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

   /// A Boolean value indicating whether this character is considered
   /// a digit.
   ///
-  /// All characters with an initial Unicode scalar in the general
+  /// All characters with an initial Unicode scalar that has a
-  /// category `Nd`/`Decimal_Number` are considered digits.
-This
+  /// `numericType` property equal to `.decimal` are considered digits.
-  /// includes the digits from the ASCII range, from the _Halfwidth
+  /// This includes the digits from the ASCII range, from the _Halfwidth
   /// and Fullwidth Forms_ Unicode block, as well as digits in some
   /// scripts, like `DEVANAGARI DIGIT NINE` (U+096F). public var isDigit: Bool { get }
 }

 extension Unicode.Scalar {
   /// A Boolean value indicating whether this scalar is considered
   /// a digit.
   ///
-  /// Any Unicode scalar in the general category `Nd`/`Decimal_Number`
+  /// Any Unicode scalar that has a `numericType` property equal to
-  /// is considered a digit.
-This includes the digits from the ASCII
+  /// `.decimal` is considered a digit.
+This includes the digits from
-  /// range, from the _Halfwidth and Fullwidth Forms_ Unicode block,
+  /// the ASCII range, from the _Halfwidth and Fullwidth Forms_
-  /// as well as digits in some scripts, like `DEVANAGARI DIGIT NINE`
+  /// Unicode block, as well as digits in some scripts, like
-  /// (U+096F).
+  /// `DEVANAGARI DIGIT NINE` (U+096F).
   public var isDigit: Bool { get }
 }
 ```